boxiangliulab/locuscompare2-standalone/README.md

   # * If you have your own eQTL data or other version of GTEx, please refer to predictdb-pipeline module to build the prediction
   #   model and covariance.
   # Then set the prediction model and covariance based directory here.
-  # Colotools will find the model and covariance in this directory by the configured eQTL tissue name.
+  # LocusCompare2 will find the model and covariance in this directory by the configured eQTL tissue name.
 Note that the db file name must end with .db and the covariance must end with .txt.gz
   # The model and covariance file name format should be 'mashr_{tissue_name}.db' and 'mashr_{tissue_name}.txt.gz'.
-  # For example, if the eQTL name is 'Cells_EBV-transformed_lymphocytes', Colotools will find 'mashr_Cells_EBV-transformed_lymphocytes.db'
+  # For example, if the eQTL name is 'Cells_EBV-transformed_lymphocytes', LocusCompare2 will find 'mashr_Cells_EBV-transformed_lymphocytes.db'
   # and 'mashr_Cells_EBV-transformed_lymphocytes.txt.gz' in this directory.
-  prediction_dir: '/Volumes/HD/biodata/colocalization-tools/raw/prediction_model_covariance'
+  prediction_dir: '/PATH/prediction_model_covariance'

   # Required if you want to run TWAS
   # TWAS weight files of GTEx v8: http://gusevlab.org/projects/fusion/#gtex-v8-multi-tissue-expression, download and unpack the files.
   # If you want to compute your weights, refer to predictive-model-pipeline module
-  # Colotools will find the pos file in this directory by the configured eQTL tissue name.
+  # LocusCompare2 will find the pos file in this directory by the configured eQTL tissue name.
 Note that the post file name must end with .pos
-  twas_model_dir: '/Volumes/HD/biodata/colocalization-tools/raw/twas_model'
+  twas_model_dir: '/PATH/twas_model'

 p-value_threshold:
   # GWAS and eQTL significance P-value threshold.
 Coefficient type should be float.